MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     For each function, inspect the various forms of the function and their expected inputs and resulting data types.

-4. In addition to functions, the `azure_cognitive` schema also contains several composite types, which are used as return data types from the various functions.
-It is imperative to understand the structure of the data type of the result that a function returns, so you can correctly handle the output in your queries.
+4. Besides functions, the `azure_cognitive` schema also contains several composite types used as return data types from the various functions.
+It is imperative to understand the structure of the data type that a function returns so you can correctly handle the output in your queries.
 As an example, run the following command to inspect the `sentiment_analysis_result` type:

     ```sql
     \dT+ azure_cognitive.sentiment_analysis_result